Instagram stories have been around since August 2016. They were introduced after Snapchat’s “revolutionary” 24h long snaps.

 Adding GIFs to your Instagram Stories makes them feel more alive.
 What’s even better is if you have your own branded GIF stickers.
 But don’t put them all over the screen, as you’ll worsen the Instagram Story size pixels.

-Being original and creative can be hard, but to create Story stickers is a must!
+Being original and creative can be hard, but creating Story stickers is a must!

 Looking for more Followers?